Things to consider when selecting a DJ from Facebook, Kijiji or Craigslist

 As a professional in the Wedding Industry for many years, I have frequently heard horror stories from couples who hired a DJ that they found on a classified website like Facebook, Craigslist or Kijiji.
 These poor people told me that they received substandard service, could not contact the DJ, or worst of all had a no-show from a DJ that took their money!

-With my expertise in the Disc Jockey business, let me suggest the criteria you need to consider when using Facebook, Craigslist or Kijiji to hire a DJ.
+With my expertise in the DJ business, let me suggest the criteria you need to consider when using Facebook, Craigslist or Kijiji to hire a DJ.

 • What does the ad look like?